TueVJ/RE-EU_datavis/README.md

 # RE-EU_datavis
 Visualization of RE-Europe data

+Datafiles must be downloaded as described in Data/datafiles.txt.

 main_no_background.py visualizes prices computed from the RE-Europe model for various wind- and solar scenarios.

 Required packages (tested version):